Transfer Learning of CATE with Kernel Ridge Regression: Discussion

 \section{Discussion}

-We propose a novel methodology and a theoretical framework for CATE estimation under covariate shift.
-We present an optimal MSE bound and provide an oracle inequality that effectively adapts to this bound.
-In particular, adapting to the Hilbert norm of the CATE function poses a significant challenge due to missing data, but our methodology facilitates this adaptation.
-Furthermore, we introduce the concept of \textit{weak overlap}, a relaxation of the traditional overlap (or positivity) assumption, and establish performance guarantees under this condition.
-We also discuss how a singular propensity score may still satisfy our weak overlap condition.
-Our result adapts to both the unknown degree of weak overlaps and the specified optimal MSE bound.
-As a future direction, it would be valuable to investigate whether the benefits of the imputation method persist when using general regression methods (such as neural networks) beyond KRR.
-Additionally, applying kernel ridge regression and a model selection procedure to other complex causal models—such as dynamic treatment regimes or individualized treatment rules—could be a promising avenue of further research.
+We propose a novel methodology and theoretical framework for CATE estimation under covariate shift.
+Our goal is twofold: (i) to adapt to the complexity of the CATE function, as measured by its Hilbert norm, while remaining robust to large nuisance complexity; and (ii) to adapt to the two weak-overlap structures.
+To this end, we develop a two-stage KRR methodology with a model selection procedure that achieves these forms of adaptivity.
+Here, weak overlap relaxes the traditional overlap assumption and allows the propensity score or source-target density ratio to exhibit singular behavior.
+As a future direction, it would be valuable to investigate scenarios where the source and target domains have different sets of covariates or where the response functions are misspecified.
+Additionally, extending the proposed procedure to other complex causal models, such as dynamic treatment regimes or policy learning, represents a promising avenue for further research.